anordin95/generals-bots/README.md

 - `direction` indicates whether you want to move `0 (up)`, `1 (down)`, `2 (left)`, or `3 (right)`
 - `split` indicates whether you want to `1 (split)` units and send only half, or `0 (no split)` where you send all units to the next cell

-A convenience function `compute_valid_action_mask` is also provided for detailing the set of legal moves an agent can make based on its `observation`.
-The `valid_action_mask` is a 3D array with shape `(N, M, 4)`, where each element corresponds to whether a move is valid from cell
+A convenience function `compute_valid_move_mask` is also provided for detailing the set of legal moves an agent can make based on its `observation`.
+The `valid_move_mask` is a 3D array with shape `(N, M, 4)`, where each element corresponds to whether a move is valid from cell
 `[i, j]` in one of four directions: `0 (up)`, `1 (down)`, `2 (left)`, or `3 (right)`.

 > [!TIP]